solarvenom/kettled.py/README.md

 user@pc$ kettled update
-🫖 Please enter the name of event be modified: readme_event 🫖 Please enter the new event name or leave blank to leave unchanged: updated_readme_event 🫖 Please enter the new event schdeuled date or leave blank to leave unchanged:
+🫖 Please enter the name of event be modified: readme_event 🫖 Please enter the new event name or leave blank to leave unchanged: updated_readme_event 🫖 Please enter the new event schdeuled date or leave blank to keep unchanged:
+🫖 Please enter the new event recurrency or leave blank to keep unchanged:
+🫖 Please enter the new event fallback directive or leave blank to keep unchanged:
-🫖 Please enter the new event callback or leave blank to leave unchanged:
+🫖 Please enter the new event callback or leave blank to keep unchanged:
 ```

 To check all scheduled events just issue `kettled list`: